Gianni De Biasi: Albania national team

 On 14 December 2011, following Josip Kuže's dismissal, the Albanian Football Association announced to have agreed a two-year deal with De Biasi as new head coach of the national team for the 2014 FIFA World Cup qualifiers.
 His first match as Albania manager was a 2–1 defeat to Georgia, during which Edgar Çani, one of his innovations, scored after three minutes for the Red and Blacks.

-In May 2012, in two friendlies against Qatar and Iran, De Biasi launched new players such as Mërgim Mavraj, Mërgim Brahimi, and Etrit Berisha, whereas in the friendly against Moldova, scheduled on 16 August 2012, he convocated three young players, Erjon Dushku, Erjon Vuçaj, and Renato Arapi.
+In May 2012, in two friendlies against Qatar and Iran, De Biasi launched new players such as Mërgim Mavraj, Mërgim Brahimi, and Etrit Berisha, whereas in the friendly against Moldova, scheduled on 16 August 2012, he convocated three young players, Erjon Dushku, Erjon Vuçaj and Renato Arapi.
 Albania won narrowly against Iran and Qatar, but was held by Moldova at home.

 De Biasi won his first competitive match on 7 September 2012, defeating Cyprus 2–0 in their opening 2014 World Cup Qualifying match, in Tirana, with goals by Sadiku, Çani and Bogdani.
 This match saw two newcomers to the Albania's midfield, Alban Meha and Burim Kukeli, who played for the entire match.
-On 22 March 2013, he led Albania with his schemes and defensive tactical to a 1–0 historic win against Norway at Oslo, moving Albania into joint 2nd place in the group 9 points, ahead of Norway who were left on 7 points.
+On 22 March 2013, he led Albania with his schemes and defensive tactical to a 1–0 historic win against Norway in Oslo, moving Albania into joint second place in the group with nine points, ahead of Norway who were on seven points.

 De Biasi started UEFA Euro 2016 qualifier with a 1–0 win over group favorites Portugal.
 This victory was described as historic by Albanian and international medias, and caused the resignation of Portugal's coach, Paulo Bento.
 In the next qualifying match against Denmark at the newly renovated Elbasan Arena, Albania was on lead until 81st minute when Lasse Vibe levelled the score to 1–1.
 The Albanian goal was scored by Ermir Lenjani, another player brought by De Biasi in 2013.

 On 29 March 2015, in the fourth qualifying match against Armenia, Albania was behind after only four minutes, but with the clever substitutes of De Biasi, Albania come back and won the match 2–1 thanks to goals from Mërgim Mavraj and Shkëlzen Gashi, a player who came on in the 46th minute.
 This match caused the resignation of Armenia's coach, Bernard Challandes.